-Products that fall within the scope of this regulation are also required to carry the UKCA mark, and the correct documentation to support the manufactures declaration of conformity.
+Products that fall within the scope of this regulation are also required to carry the CE mark or the UKCA mark and the correct documentation to support the manufacturers' declaration of conformity.

 Electrical Equipment (Safety) Regulations 2016 requirements

-Element provides the guidance and services a manufacturer needs to meet the requirements of the regulation.
-There are four key aspects that are required, and these must be in place before UKCA marking to this regulation can take place:
+Element provides the guidance and services a manufacturer needs to meet the regulation requirements.
+Four key aspects are required, and these must be in place before UKCA marking or CE marking to this regulation can take place:

 • An analysis and assessment of the risks associated with the product.

 • Product safety testing and assessments.
-Testing to designated standard(s) will assist manufacturers by offering a presumption of conformity to the essential requirements (safety objectives) of the regulation.
+Testing to harmonised or designated standard(s) will assist manufacturers by offering a presumption of conformity to the regulation's essential requirements (safety objectives).

 • Compilation of the Technical Documentation as required by the regulation.